 - crushing of builder’s rubble; and

-- alternative waste treatment technologies, but only if the alternative waste treatment technologies can be incorporate on a no-additional cost basis.
+- alternative waste treatment technologies, but only if the alternative waste treatment technologies can be incorporated on a no-additional cost basis.

 The services of a roaming chipper, use for green waste, and crusher, used for builder’s rubble, will be made available to Mossel Bay, George and Knysna municipalities on a rotational basis.
 Bulk waste transport services will be available to George Municipality for the transport of domestic waste from Uniondale and George waste transfer stations to the Regional Facility.